Where can I find information on End-Point Assessments?

-Now, it’s important to note here that the EPA Assessment Plan is completely different to any other regular assessment plan you may have created during your time as an Assessor.
+The EPA Assessment Plan is completely different to any other.
+It is not like the regular assessment plan you may have created during your time as an Assessor.
 We’ll go more into this shortly, but first, we’ll explain what an Apprenticeship Standard is.

 What is an Apprenticeship Standard?

 An Apprenticeship Standard contains all of the Knowledge, Skills, and Behaviours (KSBs) the Apprentice needs to have met during their Apprenticeship.
 It will also state;

 - Any qualifications needed beforehand; for example, Maths and English;

 Here’s an example of the Business Administrator Apprenticeship Standards.

 The Apprenticeship Standards are used to create the EPA Assessment Plan.